saurabhsingh3112/Machine_learning_Movie_recommender_system/README.md

 4. Run the Python script to preprocess the data and create the movie recommendation system.

 5. Now you can use the `recommend()` function to find similar movies based on user input.

+## Website/App making using streamlit library
+To get started with this Movie Recommender System web application using Streamlit, follow these steps:

+1. Clone the repository to your local machine.

+2. Install the required libraries by running `pip install -r requirements.txt`.

+3. Download the movie dataset files, `tmdb_5000_movies.csv` and `tmdb_5000_credits.csv`, and place them in the same directory as the Python script.

+4. Load the pickle files for `movie_dict.pkl` and `similarity.pkl` containing preprocessed data and similarity matrix.

+5. Run the Streamlit app by executing the provided code in your PyCharm IDE.

+6. The Streamlit app will open in your browser.
+Select a movie from the dropdown menu and click the "Recommend" button to view similar movie suggestions along with their posters.

 Feel free to explore the code, modify it to suit your preferences, and have fun discovering new movies!